-Kids 4-10 years old are free when camping and when staying in a cabin pay a reduced rate of 495$ (have to take a separate bed).
+Children staying in a cabin pay a reduced rate of $595 (have to take a separate bed).

-Camping is an excellent option for families with children who are on a budget where no additional bed fees are charged for kids under 11 and reduced rates for children 11-15 and adults (16+) get $100 camping discount.
+Camping is an excellent option for families with children who are on a budget where no additional bed fees are charged for kids under 3, and we have reduced rates for children 3-15; and adults (16+) get $100 camping discount.
 For pricing look on the Registration page.

 What is the minimum age requirement for the kids to attend the festival without a parent or a guardian and to volunteer for the event?